jeyangg/COMS4115-PLT/README.md

 # COMS4115-PLT
-Hana - Language for translating all syntax and commands are expressed in the Korean language to C style code
+Hana - Language for translating all syntax and commands are expressed in the Korean language to Python style code

 ## Token Types